Time-to-Event Estimation with Unreliably Reported Events in Medicare Health Plan Payment: Introduction

-Although first proposed in 1949\textsuperscript{11}, restricted mean survival time (RMST) was revisited for TTE estimation in more contemporary literature\textsuperscript{5,6,12--14}.
+Although first proposed in 1949\textsuperscript{30}, restricted mean survival time (RMST) was revisited for TTE estimation in more contemporary literature\textsuperscript{25,26,31--33} because it addresses many of the issues of more popular approaches.
 RMST is defined as the area under the survival curve of time to an event for a single monitoring period.
-It can be interpreted as the mean time to event for all study participants followed in that monitoring period\textsuperscript{6}.
-RMST addresses many of the issues of more popular comparison approaches.
-With large enough sample sizes, it is estimable nonparametrically, does not require proportional hazards, and is censoring independent\textsuperscript{6}.
-Recent methods development has focused on expansions for adaptive and group sequential trials\textsuperscript{15,16}, estimating RMST with varying end times\textsuperscript{7,17,18}, and permutation testing for small sample sizes\textsuperscript{19--22}.
+It can be interpreted as the mean time to event for all study participants followed in that monitoring period\textsuperscript{25}.
+With large enough sample sizes, it is estimable nonparametrically, does not require proportional hazards, and is censoring independent\textsuperscript{25}.

-In TTE analyses with a single outcome, the area above the survival curve in one monitoring period (or, the end time minus the RMST) is the restricted mean time lost (RMTL)\textsuperscript{23}.
-RMTL has a number of appealing features, including that it can straightforwardly be extended to correspond to the area below cause- or event-specific cumulative incidence curves in competing risk settings\textsuperscript{10,23,24}.
-In such scenarios, an event-specific RMTL corresponds to the area below its cumulative incidence curve and can be interpreted as the mean time without that particular event in a monitoring period\textsuperscript{10}, or a summary of both how many and when events occur in that time.
-Differences in RMTL between two groups (for example a treatment and control or other comparison group) can also be used to quantify effects\textsuperscript{25}.
+In TTE analyses with a single outcome, the area above the survival curve in one monitoring period (or, the end time minus the RMST) is the restricted mean time lost (RMTL)\textsuperscript{34}.
+RMTL has a number of appealing features, including that it can straightforwardly be extended to correspond to the area below cause- or event-specific cumulative incidence curves in competing risk settings\textsuperscript{29,34,35}.
+In such scenarios, an event-specific RMTL corresponds to the area below its cumulative incidence curve and can be interpreted as the mean time without that particular event in a monitoring period\textsuperscript{29}, or a summary of both how many and when events occur in that time.
+Differences in RMTL between two groups (for example, a treatment and control or other comparison group) can also be used to quantify effects\textsuperscript{36}.